jforget/raku-Hamilton2/doc/Hamilton.en.md

 created.

 You  will have  to wait  for the  second phase  to finish  the regions records.
-For  each  region,  the   programme  will  extract  all  the departments within this  region, compute the average  of the latitudes and longitudes of these departments  and update the region record with these computed values.
+For each  region, the programme extracts  all the departments within  this  region,  computes  the  average  of  the  latitudes  and longitudes of  these departments  and updates  the region  record with these computed values.

-Likewise, the  programme will create  the `Borders` records  with keys `fr1970`+`1`, `fr2015`+`1`  `frreg`+`1` and `frreg`+`2`  by extracting all departments  borders `fr1970`+`2`  and `fr2015`+`2`  lying between two different regions, discarding all duplicates region-wise and store
+Likewise,  the  programme  creates  the `Borders`  records  with  keys `fr1970`+`1`, `fr2015`+`1`  `frreg`+`1` and `frreg`+`2`  by extracting all departments  borders `fr1970`+`2`  and `fr2015`+`2`  lying between two different regions, discarding all duplicates region-wise and store